 -d Delete the changelist.
 This is usually allowed only with pending changelists that contain no files or pending fixes, but the superuser can delete changelists under other circumstances with the addition of the -f option.
-If you try to forcibly delete a changelist whose client is bound to another server, you need to empire the server of a server id on the server. need to specify the serverid option and specify the server id of the other server.
+If you try to forcibly delete a changelist whose client is bound to another server, you need to specify the serverid option and specify the server id of the other server.
 This ensures that you do not accidentally delete the changelist believing it to be on your own server. -f Force option.
 Allows the description, modification date, or user of a submitted changelist to be edited.
 Editing a submitted changelist requires admin or super access.
 Superusers and administrators can also overwrite read-only fields when using the -f option.
-The -u and the -f options are mutually exclusive. -f-d Forcibly delete a previously submitted changelist.
+The -u and the -f options are mutually exclusive.

+-f-d Forcibly delete a previously submitted changelist.
 Only a Perforce administrator or superuser can use this command, and the changelist must have had all of its files removed from the system with p4 obliterate . -i Read a changelist description from standard input.
-Input must be in the same format used by the p4 change form.

--0 Write a changelist description to standard output. -0 If a changelist was renumbered on submit, and you know only the original changelist number, use -0 and the original changelist number to view or edit the changelist. -I Specifies that the changelist number is the Identity field of a changelist. -s Allows jobs to be assigned arbitrary status values on submission of the changelist, rather than the default status of closed .
+Input must be in the same format used by the p4 change form. -0 Write a changelist description to standard output. -0 If a changelist was renumbered on submit, and you know only the original changelist number, use -0 and the original changelist number to view or edit the changelist. -I Specifies that the changelist number is the Identity field of a changelist. -s Allows jobs to be assigned arbitrary status values on submission of the changelist, rather than the default status of closed .
 To leave a job unchanged, use the special status of same .
 On new changelists, the fix status is displayed as the special status ignore .
 (If the status is left unchanged, the job is not fixed by the submission of the changelist.)
-This option works in conjunction with the -s option to p4 fix , and is intended for use in conjunction with defect tracking systems. serverid=se If you try to forcibly delete a changelist whose client is bound to another server, you need to specify the serverid option and to specify the server id of the other server.
+This option works in conjunction with the -s option to p4 fix , and is intended for use in conjunction with defect tracking systems. serverid=serverid If you try to forcibly delete a changelist whose client is bound to another server, you need to specify the serverid option and to specify the server id of the other server.
 This ensures that you do not accidentally delete the changelist, believing it to be on your own server.
 This variant of the p4 change command must be issued directly to the commit server. -t type Change a submitted changelist's type to either restricted or public . -u Update a submitted changelist.
 Only the Jobs:, Description:, or Type: fields can be updated, and only the submitter of the changelist can update the changelist.
-The -u and the -f options are mutually exclusive. -U user The - U user option changes the owner of an empty pending changelist.
+The -u and the -f options are mutually exclusive. -U user The -U user option changes the owner of an empty pending changelist.
 To reassign a changelist, you must either already be the changelist's owner, or a user with admin permissions and use the -f option.
-(Unlike manually editing the User: field in the p4 change form, this option is much more convenient for use within a trigger or script.) g-opts See "Global Options" on page 539 .
+(Unlike manually editing the User: field in the p4 change form, this option is much more convenient for use within a trigger or script.) g-opts See "Global Options" on page 569 .

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A open, or list to use the -o option, or admin to use the -f option a new feature, file1.c and file2.c should be opened in one changelist, and other.c should be opened in a different changelist.
+Minimal Access Level Required N/A N/A open, or list to use the -o option, or admin to use the -f option